 Our business objective is to utilize the technologies that we have developed internally or acquired externally in order to increase our market share in process equipment for both semiconductor manufacturing and nanotechnology device fabrication.
 In the recent past, we have attempted to "leap frog" more established competitors by being "designed-in" to the advanced device fabrication plans of our customers.
 We have done so primarily by engaging in research and development activities on behalf of our customers that our more established competitors were unwilling or unable to perform.
 Many of these advanced devices promise substantial returns as consumer demand for certain functions grows and new markets are created.
 However, the timing of the emergence of such demand, such as broadband wireless communications and RFID tags is highly uncertain.
 In addition, the successful integration by our customers of all the various technical processes required to manufacture a device at an acceptable cost is also highly uncertain.
-As a result of our inability to accurately predict the timing of the emergence of these markets, our sales have declined over the past few years, while our costs for maintaining our research and development efforts and our service and manufacturing infrastructure have remained constant or in some cases increased.
+While we have seen increased demand from our customers this fiscal year, we cannot accurately predict the timing of the stable emergence of these markets.
+Even though our sales have increased over the past three quarters, due to the cyclical nature of our industry, we expect that net orders will continue to fluctuate.
+In the meantime, our costs for maintaining our research and development efforts and our service and manufacturing infrastructure have remained constant or in some cases increased.

-At the present time, we are transitioning Tegal from a dependence on these highly unpredictable markets to more established equipment markets, where our success is dependent more on our ability to apply successfully our engineering capabilities to solving existing manufacturing problems.
+At the present time, we are continuing our transition of the Company's dependence on these highly unpredictable markets to more established equipment markets, where our success is dependent more on our ability to apply successfully our engineering capabilities to solving existing manufacturing problems.
 We aim to carefully manage this transition by limiting our research and development efforts to the most promising near-term sales opportunities, while at the same time redirecting all our available resources toward new products aimed at established equipment markets.
-Because of our relatively small size, our ability to meet the needs of individual customers is far more important to our success than either macro economic factors or industry-wide factors such as cyclicality, although both of these areas have some effect on our performance as well.
+Because of our relatively small size, our ability to meet the needs of individual customers is far more important to our success than either macro economic factors or industry-wide factors such as cyclicality, although both of these factors affect our performance as well.
 As a result, our methods of evaluating our progress will continue to be highly customer-focused.